sipemu/anofox-statistics-rs/doc/API_REFERENCE.md

 Complete API documentation for anofox-statistics.
 This document serves as the single source of truth for all function signatures, parameters, and return types.

+For runnable code examples demonstrating each test category, see the [examples/](../examples/) directory.

 ## Table of Contents

 - [Parametric Tests](#parametric-tests)